aleph2c/miros/docs/_sources/patterns.rst.txt

 30-66                         403-600
 70-100                        670-1500
 ============================  =========================================
 All of the pistons have to fire at the same time and they can only fire if the above criteria are met.

 Let's design the system.
 First we will need to fake-out the temperature and composite transducer readings.
-This can be done with an infinite impulse response filter and a random number generator using a flat distribution.
+This can be done with an infinite impulse response filter and a random number generator using a uniform distribution.

 .. code-block:: python